PaymentSuite/paymentsuite/README.md

     {% endblock foot_script %}

-`stripe_scripts()` first parameter is currency value.
-By default, this bundle will use currency defined in configuration, but if is set in this method, will use this one.

-    {% block foot_script %}

-        {{ parent() }}

-        {{ stripe_scripts('USD') }}

-    {% endblock foot_script %}

 # Customize

-`stripe_render()` only print form in a simple way.
+`stripe_render()` just print a basic form.

-As every project need its own form design, you should overwrite in `app/Resources/StripeBundle/views/Stripe/view.html.twig`, stripe form render template placed in `dpcat237/StripeBundle/Resources/views/Stripe/view.html.twig`.
+As every project need its own form design, you can overwrite default form located in `app/Resources/StripeBundle/views/Stripe/view.html.twig`.

 Contribute
 -----

-All code is Symfony2 Code formatted, so every pull request must validate phpcs standards.
+All code is Symfony2 Code formatted, so every pull request must be validated with [phpcs standards](http://symfony.com/doc/current/contributing/code/standards.html) which you can install [following these steps](https://github.com/opensky/Symfony2-coding-standard).
-You should read [Symfony2 coding standards](http://symfony.com/doc/current/contributing/code/standards.html) and install [this](https://github.com/opensky/Symfony2-coding-standard) CodeSniffer to check all code is validated.

 There is also a policy for contributing to this project.
-All pull request must be all explained step by step, to make us more understandable and easier to merge pull request.
-All new features must be tested with PHPUnit.
+All pull request must be all explained step by step, to make for contributors more understandable and easier to merge the pull request.
+All new features must be tested with [PHPUnit](http://symfony.com/doc/current/book/testing.html).